omerhakim/Mode_2_Project/README.md

 <img src = "./images/image3.png">

-Outliars influence are even more clear from the scatter plot chart
+Outliers influence are even more clear from the scatter plot chart

 <img src = "./images/image4.png">

- I used Seaborn to vizualize the correlations between the independet variable and the hapiness scor:
+ I used Seaborn to visualize the correlations between the independent variable and the happiness score:

 <img src = "./images/image5.png">